BerkTas20/MvcProje/README.md

 - In this course, we have developed a dynamic web project with user-admin-author modules for anyone with basic C# and SQL knowledge, without moving away from solid principles in N-tier architecture.
 - We developed our project in N-Layer architectural principles (Data Access, Entity, Business, Presentation) without moving away from Solid architecture.
 - What we learned in this project:
-Layout Kontrolü, Controller , N Layered Architecture, Repository Design Pattern, Generic Repository, Principle of Layered Architecture, Partial View, Code First, Entity Framework,  Model Structure, View Structure,  Linq Sorguları, Entity Framework Sorguları, Diagramlas, Trigger Structure
+Layout Structure, Controller Structure , N Layered Architecture, Repository Design Pattern, Generic Repository, Principle of Layered Architecture, Partial View, Code First, Entity Framework,  Model Structure, View Structure,  Linq Sorguları, Entity Framework Sorguları, Diagramlas, Trigger Structure
 Ready Template Installation and Editing , Dashboard